philrz/zed-datasource/README.md

 When things are going wrong, the first thing to check is for an alert shown when you hover the mouse pointer over a red triangle in the upper-left corner of a panel.
-The errors you may see here are described on this page and should be self-explanatory.
+The errors you may see here are described in this README and should be self-explanatory.

 ![Hovering over an error message.](src/img/error-hover.png)